Commercial Solar Installations in Greater Manchester

 Real examples from our commercial work

 We're currently working with a carpet and interior design warehouse in Bolton.
 They own the building, they've got a large flat roof going unused, and they were spending £700 a month on electricity.
-We've put two options together for them: a 50+ panel system covering just the flat roof, which takes the bill to zero with a three-year payback; or a larger 115-panel system using both the flat roof and the pitched sections, which has a four-year payback but generates more on top of that.
-Either way they're looking at decades of free electricity afterwards, plus income from selling excess back to the grid through the Smart Export Guarantee.
+We've put two options together for them: a 50+ panel system covering just the flat roof; or a larger 115-panel system using both the flat roof and the pitched sections, which costs more up front but generates more on top of that.
+Either way they're looking at much cheaper electricity afterwards, plus payment for exported units through the Smart Export Guarantee.

 We've also installed ground-mounted solar systems connected to outdoor fuse boards for businesses that want to offer free EV charging to their staff.
 It's a useful staff benefit, it cuts the firm's transport fuel costs, and because it's all running off solar it doesn't add anything to the electricity bill.
 More on this on our solar carports and workplace EV charging page.